Dogs lick and even chew their paws now and then. Most of the time it’s nothing, just normal grooming.

 Remove Foreign Object

-If you find a red bump or a buried object, such as a splinter or piece of glass, you have to carefully remove it and clean the paw thoroughly to avoid infections.
+Find a red bump or a lodged object, like a splinter or a sliver of glass?
+Ease it out carefully and clean the paw well to head off infection.

 Pest Control